IkigaiLabsETH/Artbot/PROJECT-COMPLETION-SUMMARY.md

 ## Project Impact

-The Magritte Art Generator represents a significant advancement in AI-generated art by:
+The Margritte Art Generator represents a significant advancement in AI-generated art by:

-1. **Capturing Artistic Style**: Going beyond generic "in the style of" prompts to deeply understand and apply Magritte's unique artistic vision
+1. **Capturing Artistic Style**: Going beyond generic "in the style of" prompts to deeply understand and apply Margritte's unique artistic vision

 2. **Personalization**: Combining objective aesthetic evaluation with personalized taste modeling to create a system that evolves with user preferences